FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Please log in if you want to rate questions.

-E) transverse sinus
+E) sigmoid sinus

 This answer is incorrect.